 Skincare tips while Breastfeeding

-Though there are many skin care products that are compatible with breastfeeding, it is best to choose natural products to take care of your skin.
+There are many skincare products that are compatible with breastfeeding.
+This article looks at other skincare treatments that are and are not suitable while breastfeeding.
+The take home message is that it’s is best to choose natural products to take care of your skin.

 Consume foods rich in Vitamin C